My dearest, most precious snow angels,

 The beauty of being vulnerable is that there is an incredible opportunity to connect on a metaphysical level with other human beings.
 I believe that vulnerability is what makes humanity so moving.
 When you are vulnerable, you take a leap of faith that the person you are attempting to connect with will reciprocate your openness.
 If the energy or openness is not returned or sometimes worse, feigned or made fun of, it can feel like the walls are caving in.
 I took a big break from touring this year after I realized I was having too many grisly panic attacks post-show.
 Being a vulnerable artist can be so rewarding when you connect with an audience, but when the vulnerability is non-reciprocated or devoid of compassion, it can crush you, your spirit, and your art.

 I mean being asked about my sexual abuse on a live television show without any warning or relevance.You, you scrumptious little cookie, might be thinking- WOAH MARY CHILL OUT.
 Protect yourself!
 Why do you have to show everyone your naked self all the time?
 And you would be right!
 I’m working on that.
 The problem is, it doesn’t come naturally.
 You know how a lot of people have to learn how to be vulnerable?
 I have to learn how to not be vulnerable when it’s unsafe, without changing my identity to fit into this lifestyle.
 That’s one of the scarier things I’ve noticed about this industry, and largely in the world- how frequently and easily we adapt to harmful situations.
 I had some people in my life suggest going on anxiety medication, but I realized that these panic attacks had only started this year, and I didn’t want to adapt to this lifestyle, I know some people who have gone onto Blink Health to get their anxiety medication delivered to them, whatever people need to do to help themselves.
+I considered using some herbal remedies instead of going onto set medication for anxiety.
+I hear that marijuana is excellent at treating anxiety or any anxious feelings you may have.
+I even looked at how to buy spoon pipes online for cannabis, but I decided that I’d only start using marijuana if things got really bad.
 The same thing happened when I was losing my voice and about to start a tour.
 I was urged to get on vocal steroids, but steroids are a quick fix and can seriously harm your vocal chords with extended use.
 If my voice is giving out, then I need to change my schedule.
 If my brain is having these minute combustions, then I need to figure out where it came from, and address it.
 That said, I took some media training last year specifically to learn how to deflect when a writer is trying to be exploitive with my story.
 At the moment, I am trying to figure out how to retract safely when I feel unsafe on stage without shaking, running off and crying into chocolate bars.

 ANYWHOOZLE.
 That is the Ribcage story.
 No kitten mentions in those paragraphs, so HERE, HERE’S A KITTEN: